Feekah/Kaggle-titanic-prediction/README.md

-# Kaggle-titanic-prediction
-Predicts the chance of passenger survival based on passenger information.
+This code develope, trains, tests and predicts the survival chance of a passenger aboard the titanic ship based on their passenger information.